vogler/free-games-claimer/README.md

 #### Other ways to set options
 On Linux/macOS you can prefix the variables you want to set, for example `EMAIL=foo@bar.baz SHOW=1 node epic-games` will show the browser and skip asking you for your login email.
 For Docker you can pass variables using `-e VAR=VAL`, for example `docker run -e EMAIL=foo@bar.baz ...` or using `--env-file` (see [docs](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file)).
 If you are using [docker compose](https://docs.docker.com/compose/environment-variables/), you can put them in the `environment:` section.

+### Automatic login, two-factor authentication
+If you set the options for email, password and OTP key, there will be no prompts and logins automatic.
+This is optional since all stores should stay logged in since cookies are refreshed.
+To get the OTP key, it is easiest to follow the store's guide for adding an authenticator app.
+You should also scan the shown QR code with your favorite app to have an alternative.

+- Epic Games: visit [password & security](https://www.epicgames.com/account/password), enable 'third-party authenticator app', copy the 'Manual Entry Key' and use it to set `EG_OTPKEY`.
+- Prime Gaming: visit Amazon 'Your Account › Login & security', 2-step verification › Manage › Add new app › Can't scan the barcode, copy the bold key and use it to set `PG_OTPKEY`
+- GOG: only offers OTP via email

+Beware that storing passwords and OTP keys as clear text may be a security risk.
+Use a unique/generated password!
+TODO: maybe at least offer to base64 encode for storage.

 ### Epic Games Store
 Run `node epic-games` (locally or in Docker).